Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Display Name

 Defines the text shown when an item name is shown, such as hover text.
-In format versions prior to 1.20.0, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.0.

 Does not support newline escape character